MK2112/Linux-Mint-Primer/README.md

 - **Harden:** Setup and configure UFW firewall, SSH Hardening
 - **Customize:** Install a list of programs
 - **Automate:** Set the value of `auto` in `config.txt` to `true` to skip all user interactions and instead configure based on `config.txt` settings.

-This project is an enhanced fork of [aaron-dev-git/Linux-Mint-Debloater](https://github.com/aaron-dev-git/Linux-Mint-Debloater).

 ## Requirements